SICKAG/sick_scan_xd/README.md

 Note:
 * The COLA commands are sensor specific.
 See the user manual and telegram listing for further details.
 * ROS services require installation of ROS-1 or ROS-2, i.e. services for Cola commands are currently not supported on native Linux or native Windows.
-* ROS services are currently not available for LDMRS.
+* ROS services are currently not available for the LDMRS.

 ## Sopas Mode